pip-services/pip-services-docs/content/en/node/azure/containers/_index.md

 Abstract Azure Function that acts as a container to instantiate and run components and expose them via an external entry point.

 #### [AzureFunctionContextHelper](azure_function_context_helper)
-Contains methods used to get correlationIds, commands and bodys from the Azure Function context.
+Contains methods used to get correlationIds, commands and bodies from the Azure Function context.

 #### [CommandableAzureFunction](commandable_azure_function)